 Haiti is a Caribbean country that occupies the western third of the island of Hispaniola, which it shares with the Dominican Republic.
 While previously a French colony, Haiti declared its independence in 1804 as the first black republic.
 The country of Haiti is slightly smaller than the state of Maryland with a population of approximately 9.5 million people.
 Haiti was once one of the weathiest colonies in the Caribbean, largely based on its forestry and sugar-related industries.
 Due to deforestation, erosion, political unrest and natural disasters, Haiti is currently the poorest country in the Western Hemisphrere, with approximately 80% of the population living under the poverty line and more than 50% of them living in extreme poverty.

 After filling out an application, receiving approval through America World’s intake process, and signing an Agreement with America World, prospective adoptive parents initiate what we call the “paper chase," which takes 4-6 months to complete.
-During this stage of the adoption, families begin assembling their dossier (or set of adoption paperwork).
+During this stage of Haiti's adoption process, families begin assembling their dossier (or set of adoption paperwork).
 America World assigns each adoptive family a member of our staff to work with to help them compile their dossier, which includes a home study and pre-approval from United States Citizenship and Immigration Services (USCIS).

-Throughout the process the family can travel to Haiti to meet/visit the child.
-The two required in-country stays in Haiti are generally two to five days long.
+Haiti’s adoption process requires two in-country stays; the second trip is generally two to seven days long.
 America World’s staff will coordinate travel logistics, including air and ground transportation, lodging, and some meals.
-Make a reservation to stay in America World's Guesthouse in Port-au-PrinceView Haiti's Waiting Children
+View Haiti's Waiting Children